nreid/vc_tutorials/Part1_qc_alignment.md

 Reference mapping contrasts with other approaches, such as de novo genome assembly with whole genome alignment, which is currently far more expensive and computationally demanding.

-This section of the tutorial covers the first phase of the reference mapping approach, data QC, mapping, and post-processing of alignment files.
+This section of the tutorial covers the first phase of the reference mapping approach: data QC, mapping, and post-processing of alignment files.

 ## Set up a working directory ##